Escape of Water and Fluid Leakage

 - Drain systems that hold water, including any storage tanks to safe locations.

-- Alert occupants of neighbouring areas / properties if they may be affected, especially those on floors below.
+- Alert occupants of neighbours if they may be affected, especially those on floors below.

 - If pipes have frozen, defrost them slowly and with hot water bottles or warm air blowers – do not use naked flames such as blow torches.